 Where Is Kikoff Available?

-Kikoff currently works in 47 states (as of April 2022) and has ambitions of operating in every U.S. state.
-The service isn’t available in the following states:
+Kikoff currently works in 49 states (as of February 23) and has ambitions of operating in every U.S. state.

 You must be at least 18 years old to join Kikoff.